spcl/FBACode/README.md

 TODO

+fetch via apt source xxx then get dependencies using apt build-dep xxx, then build using the debian/rules script.

 #### Missing features

 - Currently we don't perform any search for cloned repositories.
 Furthermore, it's possible that different platforms provide various versions of the same software, e.g. a GitHub project of a program delivered as a Debian package as well.